radiantlogic-v8/documentation-new/documentation/tuning/cache-capture-connectors.md

 This section describes generating and executing the scripts in the Classic Control Panel > Synchronization tab.
 The following steps assume the database backend has a changelog table that contains changed records that need to be propagated to destinations.
 The changelog table must have two key columns named `RLICHANGETYPE` and `RLICHANGEID`. `RLICHANGETYPE` must indicate insert, update or delete, dictating what type of change was made to the record. `RLICHANGEID` must be a sequence-based, auto-incremented `INTEGER` that contains a unique value for each record.
 The DB Changelog connector uses `RLICHANGEID` to maintain a cursor to keep track of processed changes.

-If you need assistance with configuring triggers on the base tables and defining the changelog table, see [Create scripts to generate triggers and changelog table](#create-scripts-to-generate-triggers-and-changelog-table).

-To configure DB Changelog connector:

->[!note]
->These instructions assume you want to apply the SQL scripts immediately.

 To configure the database changelog connector for real-time persistent cache refresh:

 1. From the Control Panel, go to Setup > Directory Namespace > Namespace Design.